hotwired/turbo-site/docs/handbook/06_building.md

 </head>
 ```

 You should also consider configuring your asset packaging system to fingerprint each script so it has a new URL when its contents change.
-Then you can use the `data-turbolinks-track` attribute to force a full page reload when you deploy a new JavaScript bundle.
+Then you can use the `data-turbo-track` attribute to force a full page reload when you deploy a new JavaScript bundle.
 See [Reloading When Assets Change](/handbook/drive#reloading-when-assets-change) for information.

 ## Understanding Caching